bengal865/python-variables-starter/instructions-python.md

-﻿# Python: Project Title
+﻿# Practice: Python Variables & Data Types 1

 ## Submitting Your Work
- - Save your files to a new GitHub repo named: ***repo-name***
+ - Save your files to a new GitHub repo named: ***variables-data-types1***
  - Submit on Google Classroom the web address (URL) that points to your repo

 ## Overview

-Write a script that:
+Write a script that shows you know how to work with:
- - Spec 1
- - Spec 2
+ - string variables
+ - numeric variables (integers and floats)
+ - the Boolean data type in Python (True or False)

 ## Sample Output